JingMatrix/ChromeXt/README.md

 Please consider update your Android Chrome first before proceeding.

 Normally, [Bromite](https://github.com/bromite/bromite) and [Brave](https://github.com/brave/brave-browser) are also supported.
-The support for `Edge` is limited, no good way to hook its page menu.
+The support for `Edge` is limited, no idea how to hook its page menu.

 ## Usage